 Also of interest is that Lockport has more people living here who work in computers and math than 95% of the places in the US.

-Because of many things, Lockport is a great place for families with children to consider.
-First of all, many other families with children live here, making Lockport a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Lockport has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Lockport is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Lockport’s overall crime rate is lower than average for the country.

-The overall education level of Lockport citizens is substantially higher than the typical US community, as 33.26% of adults in Lockport have at least a bachelor's degree, and the average American community has 21.84%.
+The education level of Lockport citizens is substantially higher than the typical US community, as 33.19% of adults in Lockport have at least a bachelor's degree.

-The per capita income in Lockport in 2010 was $33,487, which is wealthy relative to Illinois and the nation.
-This equates to an annual income of $133,948 for a family of four.
+The per capita income in Lockport in 2010 was $32,262, which is upper middle income relative to Illinois, and wealthy relative to the rest of the US.
+This equates to an annual income of $129,048 for a family of four.